 In the autumn, when days get chilly and nights are downright frosty, it's a great comfort to make a piping hot meal that warms you from the inside out.
 This pot pie is a delicious dish for chilly fall and winter evenings.
 A crispy crust lines the top of a pot filled with fragrant, hot and thick vegetable stew.
-It is simple and quick to make, entirely vegan, and customizable with your favorite veggies!
-The recipe, inspired by Vegetarian Times, can easily be customized to feature the best vegetables from any season of the year, including asparagus and peas in the spring or green beans and tomatoes in the summer as well.
+It is simple and quick to make, entirely vegan and customizable with your favorite veggies!
+The recipe, inspired by Vegetarian Times, can easily be customized to feature the best vegetables from any season of the year, including asparagus and peas in the spring or green beans and tomatoes in the summer.

 Gluten-free flour works great for this thin crust, and vegan butter, such as Earth Balance, gives it the same buttery flavor as favorite non-vegan dough recipes.
 The same gluten-free flour is used to thicken the stew.
 Use the vegetables here or, as the season shifts where you are located, use your favorite in-season vegetables.

 Yields: About 6 servings

 - 1 cup cup-for-cup style gluten-free flour (I use multi-blend flour from Authentic Foods)